National Sports Training Center football team

-National Sports Training Center is a football team based in Tainan, and is the football club for Taiwan's National Sports Training Center.
+National Sports Training Center is a former football team based in Tainan, and was the football club for Taiwan's National Sports Training Center.
 It was merged in 2003 with the Lukuang football team, Taiwan's land army football team, after the option of alternate service in the Taiwanese militia.
 It participated in Taiwan Football Premier League.
+The football team is disbanded in 2019.

 History

 Formerly known as the Lukuang football team (陸光足球隊 (Lùguāng zúqiúduì)) or Taiwan Army football team, the NTSC football team belonged to the Republic of China Army and competed in the Chinese Taipei National Football League.

 Since the Republic of China has the policy of conscription for all male citizens, qualified footballers could choose to join the Lukuang football team instead of the regular militia service after passing the tryouts.
 It helped the players to keep their form and provided additional selection and management to the Chinese Taipei national football team.
 As a result, most national team members have played for Lukuang.

 In 2000, Lukuang quit the league due to military reform, but returned in 2003 under the new name of Taiwan National Sports Training Center football team and are affiliated with Taiwan's National Sports Training Center.

+In 2018, due to changes in military conscription policy, the service period for conscription had shortened.
+This led to the football team having to loan players for the year.
+In 2019, due to insufficient players, the football team had decided to disband.
+This is the third NSTC team, following volleyball and baseball, to be disbanded.